 This page describes the various ways to add items (e.g., books, journal articles, web pages, etc.) as items in Zotero.
 To learn more about adding files (such as PDFs or images), please see the files page.

-If you have the Zotero Connector installed in your browser, Zotero will automatically find bibliographic information on web pages you visit.
-For example, if you are reading a journal article online, Zotero's save button will change to the icon of a Journal Article (circled in red):
+For example, if you are reading a journal article online, Zotero's save button will change to the icon of a journal article (circled in red):